-Carbon capture, utilization and storage (CCUS) is a promising approach to reducing carbon emissions.
+Carbon capture and storage (CCS) is a promising approach to reducing carbon emissions.
 And changes to Section 45Q of the U.S. tax code have made it easier for ethanol producers to take advantage of tax credits for implementing CCUS.

 What 45Q Means for Ethanol Producers